spencertiberi/manual50/notes/checkingforunderstanding.md

   - Important to make sure that a student's different thinking and implementation aren't hampered by teacher thinking.

 ### Strategies
-- frequent questioning
+- Frequent questioning
-  - uncomfortable silences
+  - Uncomfortable silences
   - Socratic-style
     - Having conversation back and forth between the teacher and student.
-- practice problems
+- Practice problems
   - They are not the basics of actual assignments, but steps in the right direction.
-- resources to help reinforce concepts or refresh memory
+- Resources to help reinforce concepts or refresh memory
   - CS50 recourses are available in a lot of different flavors:
     - Video, audio, interactive resources, ...
-- use both non-code and code examples in class
+- Use both non-code and code examples in class
   - This is important in a CS50 classroom.
   - David Malan will show code examples in lecture, whereas Doug will provide illustrations in shorts to think about concepts differently.
     - For example, to explain stepping into an array, discuss finding mail in post office boxes.
     - The point is to have students see the parallels between the two explanations.
-- before revealing answer, ask for alternative
+- Before revealing answer, ask for alternative
   - Whether or not students give the right answer in discussion, be sure to field for more solutions from other students.
     - Remember, there's more than one correct solution to a problem.
-- after showing answer, ask for alternative solutions
+- After showing answer, ask for alternative solutions
   - Again, there's more than one correct solution to a problem.
-- discuss tradeoffs of different approaches
+- Discuss tradeoffs of different approaches
   - CS50 does this a lot around problem set 3 at Harvard.
-    - searching and sorting algorithms
+    - Searching and sorting algorithms
       - Why is one better than the other?
-  - hash tables vs tries
+  - Hash tables vs tries
     - Tries take up more memory.
     - Hash tables take more to search.